KreischerPanoptic/medusa-plugin-top-categories/README.md

-# Product categories with thumbnails
+# Product categories with thumbnails and sorting by visits (top visited categories)

-Medusa admin UI modul with category thumbnail support, using metadata for store the information about thumbnail.
+Medusa admin UI modul with category thumbnail support and top by visits of category, using metadata for store the information about thumbnail and visits count.
+For now only available language of UI is Ukrainian, but I'm working on a translations.

 [Medusa Website](https://medusajs.com/) | [Medusa Repository](https://github.com/medusajs/medusa)

 ## Features

 - Product category thumbnail
+- Category visits count
+- REST API Endpoints for top categories
-- Easy UI management of all product categories
+- Easy UI management of all product categories (**WARNING:** only available language - **Ukrainian**, for now)

 ---